AdityasinhJadav/vbis-sharing-v2/README.md

 3) Start frontend dev server on port 5173

 In the app:
-- Organizer signs up/logs in, creates a room, uploads reference photos
+- Organizer signs up/logs in, creates an event, uploads photos (Cloudinary).
+Ingest runs and indexes all faces per photo in FAISS.
-- Attendee uploads a selfie; matching is performed against reference photos
+- Attendee uploads a selfie; frontend requests ArcFace embedding from `/api/v2/analyze`, then `/api/v2/match` returns fast results.
+V1 is used as a fallback.

 ---